lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Error Handling and Explicit Rejection {#sec-explicit-rejection}

-ML-KEM, particularly its `Decaps()` defined in Algorithms 18 and 21 of [FIPS.203], is designed to be implicitly rejecting, meaning that a failure within the underlying PKE scheme due to a mangled ciphertext will not cause `ML-KEM.Decaps()` to return an error, but instead any errors encountered during decapsulation are handled by producing a pseudo-randomiz shared secret. `ML-KEM.Decaps()` can, however return errors for example if the provided ciphertext or decapsulation private key is the wrong size.
+ML-KEM, particularly its `Decaps()` defined in Algorithms 18 and 21 of [FIPS.203], is designed to be implicitly rejecting, meaning that a failure within the underlying PKE scheme due to a mangled ciphertext will not cause `ML-KEM.Decaps()` to return an error, but instead any errors encountered during decapsulation are handled by producing a pseudo-random shared secret. `ML-KEM.Decaps()` can, however return errors for example if the provided ciphertext or decapsulation private key is the wrong size.

 In Composite ML-KEM, not all component algorithms will be implicitly rejecting, for example RSA-OAEP's `Decrypt()` can return an error if the padding is incorrect.
 In general, in the case that one of the component primitives generates an error during Composite ML-KEM KeyGen, Encaps, or Decaps, Composite ML-KEM MUST clear all buffers containing key material and forward the error to its caller; i.e. Composite ML-KEM MUST be explicitly rejecting whenever one of its components is.
 The same applies to Composite ML-KEM `KeyGen()` and `Encaps()`: Composite KEM MUST forward any errors produced by component algorithms.